Quality Assurance and Enhancement

-HKU SPACE is one of the first continuing education providers to formalise its quality assurance measures by developing a comprehensive Quality Assurance (QA) System.
-The System aims to promote a quality culture in the School by consolidation of existing good practice in quality assurance and improvement.
+HKU SPACE is one of the first continuing education providers to formalise its quality assurance measures by developing a comprehensive Quality Assurance System (recently renamed as the Quality Assurance and Enhancement (QAE) System).
+The System aims to promote a quality culture in the School by consolidation of existing good practices in QAE.

-- To support the mission of the School by ensuring the high quality of the programmes and teaching and learning support services;
+- To support the mission of the School by ensuring the high quality of the programmes and teaching and learning support services that is comparable to the standards of recognised institutions in Hong Kong and the region;

-- To ensure consistency and effectiveness in quality assurance activities;
+- To ensure consistency and effectiveness in QAE activities;

-- To establish the role for all parties concerned in quality assurance activities.
+- To establish the role for all parties concerned in QAE activities.

 HKU SPACE has committed itself to being a quality provider in terms of its academic programmes as well as quality support to students through good teaching and well-designed learning centre facilities.
 A hallmark of HKU SPACE programmes is that they are designed and managed by full-time academic staff and supported by the excellent corps of full-time and part-time teachers.

-Quality assurance is an evolving process.
-Continuous review and adaptation ensures that the School's QA System is able to serve its purpose and maintains the guiding principles for ensuring high quality work in the School's programmes and services.
-Experience is used to improve efficiency and effectiveness of quality assurance work.
+Quality assurance and enhancement is an evolving process.
+Continuous review and adaptation ensure that the School's QAE System is able to serve its purpose and maintains the guiding principles for ensuring high quality work in the School's programmes and services.
+Experience is used to improve efficiency and effectiveness of QAE work.

-The policies and underlying principles for the QA System of the School are summarised in the "Quality Assurance in HKU SPACE" booklet.
-The booklet aims to provide a general understanding of the quality assurance activities in HKU SPACE.
-Appropriate adaptation of the QA procedures has been made for the Community Colleges in the “Quality Assurance Manual for Full-time Sub-degree Programmes” (link to the abridged version), in consideration of the needs of students in full-time programmes as compared to those of adult learners in part-time programmes, as well as the management and staffing structure of the Community Colleges.
+The policies and underlying principles for the QAE System of the School are summarised in the "Quality Assurance in HKU SPACE" booklet.
+The booklet aims to provide a general understanding of the QAE activities in HKU SPACE.
+Appropriate adaptation of the QAE procedures has been made for the Community Colleges in the “Quality Assurance Manual for Full-time Sub-degree Programmes” (link to the abridged version), in consideration of the needs of students in full-time programmes as compared to those of adult learners in part-time programmes, as well as the management and staffing structure of the Community Colleges.